maxpfeffer/signature-recovery/README.md

 [X,cost] = recover_linear_transformation(S,m)

-The two outputs 'x' and 'cost' are the last reached point on the manifold and its cost.
+The two outputs 'X' and 'cost' are the last reached point on the manifold and its cost.
 If m <= d, the algorithm will recover the path.
 Because this does not work every time, it will try 5 times by default until the cost function is small enough.
 If m > d, the algorithm will look for the shortest path out of the 5 tries.

 The method uses a trust-region solver from the manopt toolbox (cite as below) with a preliminary run of a BFGS-solver.
 If the number of linear pieces m is lower than or equal to the dimension d, the path will be recovered uniquely.
 The algorithm will be performed several times with different starting points to avoid local minima.
 If there are more pieces than the dimension, the algorithm will attempt to obtain the shortest such path.
 The initial iterate is X0 if it is provided.
 Otherwise, a random point is picked.
 To specify options whilst not specifying an initial iterate, give X0 as [] (the empty matrix).